s1dewalker/Futures-trading/README.md

 *"Sometimes, not taking a trade is a trade itself."*
 <br/><br/>

-### PERFORMANCE ANALYSIS - How was the performance?
+### PERFORMANCE ANALYSIS - Changing the Game with Metrics and Stats
 ![](Screenshots/pa_final.JPG)
 <br/>
 *Analyzing different setups and contracts | Net PnL, Participation and Lot sizing <br/>